Your Child's Mouth|

 By the time your child is 13 years old, most of his permanent teeth will be in place.
 Wisdom teeth, or third molars, come in between ages 17 and 21.
 However, some people don't get any wisdom teeth, or don't get all four.
 More often, wisdom teeth develop, but there may not be room in the mouth for them.

-You should continue to help your children brush their teeth twice a day until they are 8 years old or can show that they can do a good job on their own.
+You should continue to help your children brush their teeth twice a day until they can show that they can do a good job on their own.
+For most children, this occurs between ages 6 and 8.
 Brush after breakfast and before bed.
-Keep your children's teeth free of food particles, especially the molars.
+Keep your children's teeth free of food, especially the molars.
 Molars have lots of little grooves and crevices.
-Food particles can hide there and act as food for bacteria.
+Bits of food can hide there and act as food for bacteria.

 Your dentist also can place sealants on your children's molars to protect them from decay.
 But it's still important to brush and floss.